jisehua/Degenerate-Detection/README.md

 # Degenerate-Detection
-A novel degeneracy detection method is proposed for LIDAR SLAM, based on a point-to-distribution approach.
-The method introduces a new degeneracy factor by incorporating local geometric model information.
-Additionally, to ensure the validity of the local geometric information in various scenarios, an efficient voxel segmentation strategy is designed, leveraging the density of the point cloud distribution.
-Comparative analysis demonstrates that the proposed method achieves higher accuracy and robustness compared to existing methods.
-Moreover, it effectively mitigates noise interference and reduces the occurrence of false detections.
+This project presents a point-to-distribution based approach for detecting LiDAR SLAM degeneracy.
+A novel degeneracy factor is introduced, leveraging local geometric model information to accurately characterize the algorithm's degeneracy state.
+This method not only effectively reduces noise interference and minimizes false detections but also enhances overall robustness.

 Code is being organized, stay tuned...